sciZer0/7/v/README.md

 On the other hand, the main task of developers is to build/make such systems as fast, scalable, reliable, secure, decentralized, sustainable  and, of course, efficient as possible.

-With blockchain technology, people, for the first time ever, get the opportunity to create something that can not be disrupted.
+With blockchain technology, people, for the first time ever, get the opportunity to create something that can not be destroyed.

 *By the way, permissionlessness is just another word for censorship-resistance, and of course, permissionlessness and sustainability, both these ones together, imply trustlessness.*